Scraptoft: Road transport

 Other operators known to have run services were Nesbit Bros.
 Coaches of Somerby which ran a Tuesdays only service to Melton Mowbray commenced in 1976 for approx. 10 years, also Fosse Travel ran a Market Harborough weekly shopper.
-Since the 1980s a variety of infrequent services from the Rutland area to Leicester have passed through Scraptoft operated by Blands of Cottesmore, Paul James Coaches, Skinners of Saltby, Kinchbus, Barton Transport, Abu & Sons, Arriva Fox County and Mark Bland Travel.
-More recently, since the spring of 2006 the 'Rural Rider' network now covers Scraptoft and much of the sparsely populated East Leicestershire area.
-This network is now facing replacement with a taxi operated demand responsive service provided by Leicestershire County Council.
-This, it has been announced, will commence during May 2015.
+Since the 1980s a variety of infrequent services from the Rutland area to Leicester have passed through Scraptoft operated by Blands of Cottesmore, Nesbit Bros., Paul James Coaches, Skinners of Saltby, Kinchbus, Barton Transport, Abu & Sons, Arriva Fox County and Mark Bland Travel and these continued in some form until spring 2006.

+Moving into the 21st century from the spring of 2006 the 'Rural Rider' bus service network covered Scraptoft and much of the sparsely populated East Leicestershire area.
+This network continued largely unchanged until May 2015 when it was discontinued with most of the routes being replaced with a taxi operated demand responsive service provided by Leicestershire County Council, however it is noted that by 2024 these taxi services have now been discontinued in East Leicestershire.

+Currently in 2024 the only bus services provided in the east of the county are Arriva Midlands 55/56 Leicester-Scraptoft-Thurnby circulars (currently provided commercially), Centrebus 100 Syston-Barkby-Beeby-Barsby-Twyford-Somerby-Melton Mowbray and Centrebus 747 Leicester-Thurnby-Bushby-Houghton-Billesdon-Belton-Uppingham (both 100 & 747 are County Council subsidised, and subject to regular review and threat of withdrawal).

 Facilities

 Shops

 The current newsagents on Main Street (2010) was once an inn, called the Pear Tree.
 The village has a small Co-operative food store, and adjacent Post office.
 These shops serve the passing traffic of the outlying villages to the east and north-east, most of which lack shops although a few still have public houses.
 During the mid-1970s there was a short-lived café on Main Street, called The Bambi Café.
 The premises later became a greengrocers/florists, and then a private dwelling.
 A garage/filling station and a hairdressing salon were also located on Main Street, both of which are now gone and replaced by private dwellings.

 A public house called The White House is located on Scraptoft Lane and is constructed of Ketton stone from Normanton Hall in Rutland, demolished around 1926.
 The property was bought by the Northampton Brewery Company and became a hotel in 1950.
 It was bought by the JD Wetherspoon group in 2010.